matt123p/jett-graphics-library/README.md

 - The Linux build keeps the public FreeType-based font-loading API and the OpenCL backend.
 - Windows-only GDI bitmap and HFONT entry points remain available only when building on Windows.
-- `GraphicsTest` is disabled by default on Linux because the legacy test harness still assumes Windows-style assets and filesystem behavior.

 ## Build the documentation site